infiniteloom/project4-frontend/readme.md

 ### Haven
 <i>Ha•ven /ˈhāvən/ (noun) a place of safety or refuge.</i>

 Haven is a web application to showcase real estate listings.
-Haven is available for public browsing and offers additional features such as saving favorite homes and full CRUD functionality for realtors upon registration.
+Haven is available for public browsing and offers additional features such as full CRUD functionality for realtors upon registration/login.

-The front-end is built with HTML, CSS and JavaScript using Vue.js and Bootstrap.
+The front-end is built with HTML, CSS and JavaScript using a Vue.js components system and Bulma/Buefy CSS libraries.
 The backend is built with Python and PostgreSQL using Django.